Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Introduction

 \IEEEPARstart{C}{onventional} analog-to-digital converters (ADCs) transform continuous analog signals into discrete digital values \cite{antoniou2006digital}.
 These ADCs perform two primary operations: periodic sampling and quantization.
 As depicted in Fig.~\ref{fig:TEM}(a), periodic sampling captures the amplitude of the signal at uniform intervals, whereas quantization converts the discrete values of these outcomes into bits \cite{antoniou2006digital}.

 Asynchronous ADCs (AADCs) offer an intriguing alternative due to their energy-efficient operation without the sensitive global clock typically required by traditional ADCs \cite{miskowicz2018event,wei2006asynchronous,chen2006asynchronous}.
-In contrast to classic ADCs, AADCs sample signals non-uniformly, only when detecting specific events like amplitude changes \cite{lazar2004perfect,lazar2005time, rudresh2020time ,koscielnik2007designing}.
+In contrast to classic ADCs, AADCs sample signals non-uniformly, only when detecting specific events.
+In level-crossing asynchronous ADCs (LC-ADCs), sampling occurs when the input signal crosses predefined amplitude thresholds \cite{kozmin2008level, akopyan2006level,saeed2021evaluation}.
+While LC-ADCs are widely studied and implemented at the circuit level, particularly for low-power applications, time-encoding approaches differ by triggering sampling when the integral of the input signal reaches a fixed threshold \cite{lazar2004perfect, lazar2005time, rudresh2020time, koscielnik2007designing}.
+Notably, the density of such time samples is directly related to variations in the signal amplitude \cite{lazar2004perfect}. \off{like amplitude changes \cite{lazar2004perfect,lazar2005time, rudresh2020time ,koscielnik2007designing}.
 This method, known as "time encoding", generates time samples that provide a discrete representation of the analog signal.
-Notably, the density of these samples is directly proportional to the variations in signal amplitude \cite{lazar2004perfect}.
+Notably, the density of these samples is directly proportional to the variations in signal amplitude \cite{lazar2004perfect}.}